Mersive-Technologies/StackTracer/README.md

 # StackTracer
 This is a simple tool for getting native stack traces from processes running on Linux/x86_64 or Android/ARM.
 It uses ptrace to attach to each thread of the specified process and generate a stack trace using libunwind.
 Finally, it determines the function name for each stack trace element using the ELF symbol data, if available.

+## Motivation
+We needed a lightweight, minimally-intrusive way to get native stack traces (i.e. at the C/C++/Rust level) from Linux and Android processes on systems where it's not practical or desirable to install a full-fledged debugger.
+This allows us to gather forensic data from deployed applications with minimal fuss.

 ## Building
 First, install [rustup and cargo](http://rustup.rs) if you don't already have it.
 Then, ensure that you have the appropriate toolchains for whichever target you wish to build:
 ```